fbpx

 10. Shoulder Bag

-You can consider carrying a backpack that you won’t require to take everywhere in your hands.
+You can consider carrying a backpack that you won’t be required to take everywhere in your hands.
 Meanwhile, you can engage your hands in doing other activities.

 I keep all my belongings in the shoulder bag; additionally, I carry one more small bag within the main shoulder bag.
 That ultimately reduces the bag count, but consider not overloading your shoulders.